ewxrjk/rsbackup/README.md

 To build from source:

-    ./autogen.sh # only if you got it from git ./configure
+    autoreconf -si # only if you got it from git ./configure
     make check
     sudo make install